 Skip to main content

 Sued by National Collegiate Trust?
-We'll Negotiate to Reduce What You Owe
+We'll Help You Respond and Push for Less

 National Collegiate Trust is a private student loan debt buyer and trust that purchases defaulted private student loans and sues borrowers for collection.
 They have been one of the most active filers of private student loan lawsuits.
 National Collegiate Trust has been successfully challenged in court for lacking standing — in a landmark case, they were unable to prove they owned the loans they were suing to collect.